Get Your Art Tuesday, September 19, 12–8 PM Wednesday, September 20, 12–8 PM Thursday, September 21, 12–8 PM

+Can I enter more than once?
 No. Only one entry per person please

-After the lottery runs on Monday, September 12, all participating students will receive an email notifying them if they are a recipient, alternate, or neither.
+How do I know if I’ve been selected to borrow and artwork?
+After the lottery runs on Monday, September 18, all participating students will receive an email notifying them if they are a recipient, alternate, or neither.
 Recipients will be assigned one of their five choices and emailed a loan agreement.
 You must print two copies of the loan agreement and bring those with you when you come to the List Center to pick up your artwork.

+Do you have an alternates list?
 Yes!
-A limited number of students who did not get one of ther selections during the lottery process will be selected as “alternates”; those students will be able to come to the gallery on September 13, 14, and 15 to select from the artworks that were not awarded during the lottery process.
+A limited number of students who did not get one of ther selections during the lottery process will be selected as “alternates”; those students will be able to come to the gallery on September 19, 20, and 21 to select from the artworks that were not awarded during the lottery process.

+If I am not selected from the lottery or the alternate list, am I completely out of luck?
 No, you still have a chance to borrow an artwork!
 All unclaimed artworks will be available to students who have not yet signed out an artwork on a first-come, first-served basis.
-Students who did not receive an artwork may come to the List Center from Noon-3pm on Friday, September 16 to select from the unclaimed works.
-Come early on September 16 for the best selection.
+Students who did not receive an artwork may come to the List Center from 12–6 PM on Friday, September 22 to select from the unclaimed works.
+Come early on September 22 for the best selection.

+Do I have to leave a deposit or sign anything if I borrow artwork?
 A deposit is not required.
 You will sign a loan agreement stating that you will return the artwork at the end of the academic year, that you will take certain precautions in handling it, and that you are financially responsible for the artwork.
 And remember you will be required to show your MIT Student ID at the time you pick up your artwork.

+Why is a print an original artwork?
 Prints are editioned works created by an artist from a plate or negative that allows the creation of a number of “like” pieces.
 Prints are issued in limited editions by a print house whose staff has worked closely with an artist so that the artist’s vision is correctly interpreted through a particular print medium, with which an artist may or may not have a lot of familiarity (even with photography, an artist may not be involved in actually printing a work).
 Print editions differ from posters in that they are the artwork, not simply a picture or reproduction of another artwork such as a painting.
 The creation of a print edition is a painstaking and time-consuming collaboration between an artist and a print house.